ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/08-binary-search-analysis.md

 search position in binary search is more expensive than just incrementing the current position, as sequential search does.

-Note however that the running time for sequential search will be roughly the same regardless of whether or not the array values are stored in order.
-In contrast, binary search requires that the array values be ordered from lowest to highest.
-Depending on the context in which binary search is to be used, this requirement for a sorted array could be detrimental to the running time of a complete program, because maintaining the values in sorted order requires a greater cost when inserting new elements into the array.
-This is an example of a tradeoff between the advantage of binary search during search and the disadvantage related to maintaining a sorted array.
+However, binary search comes with a precondition: the array must be sorted.
+And sorting an array is a time-consuming operation -- in fact it is $O(n\log n)$ in the worst case, as we will see in chapter XX (chapter 4).
+So there's a tradeoff here -- to be able to search the array efficiently we need to keep it sorted.
+This is not much of a problem if this is something we only have to do once, but it can be very costly if the array changes because we insert and delete elements.
 Only in the context of the complete problem to be solved can we know whether the advantage outweighs the disadvantage.

+So, if we want to maintain a searchable collection which changes over time, a sorted array is not a good choice.
+But an unsorted array isn't either -- instead we should use smarter data structures such as [search trees]{.term} (chapter XX) or [hash tables]{.term} (chapter YY).